• Skip to main content

 • Take about ½ the amount of icing and start mashing it into the brownies with a spoon.
 Add more icing till you get the desired consistency to form a ball.

-• Pop it in the freezer to set.
+• Pop cake pops in the freezer for about 10 to 20 minutes to set.

-• Melt about ¼ of your candy melts.
+• Melt about ¼ of your candy melts in a microwave safe bowl.
 Check every 30 seconds so you don't over do it.
+Stir until smooth.

-• Melt the rest of your candy melts, checking every 30 seconds cuz they melt quick.
+• Melt the rest of your candy melts in the microwave for about 1 minute or so, check every 30 seconds because they melt quick.
+Stir until smooth.

 • Dunk the rest of the cake pop into it and swirl.